 “Tom Doerr is one of the industry’s top TV station executives.
 He works strategically with a strong focus on the development of relevant and valuable content to engage the ‘changing media consumer.’
 Tom is a skilled leader and collaborator and most importantly has a solid track record for “moving the needle.” –Jerry Gumbert, President and CEO , Audience Research & Development

-Tom Doerr joined Fort Myers Broadcasting Company (which operates CBS affiliate WINK) in 2016, as news director.
-He oversees 11.5 hours of local news, daily, as well as news in Spanish on WINK-TV and WXCW-TV, as well as all digital platforms.
+Tom Doerr joined Fort Myers Broadcasting Company in 2016, as news director.
+He oversees 12.5 hours of local news in English and Spanish on WINK-TV (CBS), WXCW-TV (CW), WUVF (Univision), and WLZE (UniMas) as well as all digital platforms.
+He is in the process of expanding the company’s Spanish language newsgathering and meteorology programs.

 Previously, he was as Vice President of News at Fox Chicago.
 Throughout his career, Tom has been asked to improve television news operations, programming, content development and marketing at stations across the country as an executive and consultant.
 His passion is utilizing audience research, new technology and social media to create innovative programs.
 His Chicago team created a documentary series titled: Chicago at the Tipping Point, which focused on the many economic and social issues threatening Chicago’s stature as a world class city.